-

 Last Updated:

-If you want a memorable trip to Panama, don’t miss the opportunity to go snorkeling in Bocas del Toro or San Blas.
-Both of these Caribbean island groups are beautiful above the water, of course, and they are just as pretty beneath the waves.
+If you want a memorable trip to Panama, snorkeling in Bocas del Toro or San Blas will be the highlight of your Panama vacation.

 Sponge and corals seen snorkeling bocas del toro